-There are two options here; an oil for longer beard styles, or a regular moisturiser for shorter ones.
+There are two options here; an oil for longer beard styles, or a regular moisturizer for shorter ones.
 Apply as you would pre-beard, paying particular attention to the hairs around the skin which are generally thicker and the neck area, which is more sensitive and prone to getting dry.

 Rope In The Experts

 “The best barbers will have some tricks to ensure it looks its best,” says Daniel Davies, General Manager of Pall Mall Barbers.
 “During the consultation, they will survey your face from all angles, gradually building an idea of what shape and definition works best.
-Once it has has been ‘lined out’ and trimmed into place, it’ll be easy to maintain from the comfort of your own bathroom.”
+Once it has been ‘lined out’ and trimmed into place, it’ll be easy to maintain from the comfort of your own bathroom.”